-The digestive system is a group of organs consisting of the central gastrointestinal (GI) tract and its associated accessory organs that break down food into smaller components so that nutrients can be absorbed and assimilated, providing energy and sustaining the body.
 The GI tract is a long tube of varying diameter beginning at the mouth and ending in the anus.
-The glands of the digestive system consist of the tongue, salivary glands, liver, gall bladder and pancreas.
+The glands of the digestive system consist of the tongue, salivary glands, liver, gall bladder, and pancreas.
 Digestion can be divided into three stages – the oral phase (mouth), the gastric phase (stomach) and the intestinal phase (small intestine)– depending on the position of food within the digestive tract.
 At each stage, different nutrients are digested, under varying circumstances.

-The GI tract begins to form early during human development, in the third week after fertilization.
+The GI tract begins to form early during the development of the human body, in the third week after fertilization.
 Around the 16th day of development, the primitive gut is formed through invaginations of embryonic cells.
 The initial structures of the digestive system extend from the buccopharyngeal membrane to the cloacal membrane.
-The mouth forms when the buccopharyngeal membrane breaks down and opens the tract to amniotic fluid.
+The mouth forms when the buccopharyngeal membrane breaks down and opens the digestive tract to amniotic fluid.
 For the rest of fetal development, amniotic fluid is actively swallowed.

 Mouth and Esophagus

-The liver is the heaviest and largest gland in the human body, and is formed of four lobes.
-It plays an important role in digestion because bile secretion from the liver emulsifies fats and enhances the activity of pancreatic and intestinal lipases.
+The liver is the heaviest and largest gland in the human body and is formed of four lobes.
+Liver function plays a serious role in digestion.
+The liver releases bile secretions which emulsify fats and enhances the activity of pancreatic and intestinal lipases.
 The alkaline nature of bile also neutralizes gastric acids when chyme enters the duodenum.
 Bile is necessary for the absorption of vitamin K from the gut.

 While some bile can flow directly into the intestine, some of it is stored in the gall bladder and released in response to the ingress of partially digested food from the stomach.

-The rectum stores feces till it can be voided through the anus.
+The rectum stores feces until it can be voided through the anus.

 Diseases of the Digestive System

 Among the most common diseases of the digestive system are those that involve infectious pathogens.
-A variety of viruses (ex: rotavirus), bacteria (such as campylobacter, salmonella) and parasites can infect the stomach intestines and cause inflammation and diarrhea.
+A variety of viruses (ex: rotavirus), bacteria (such as Campylobacter, salmonella) and parasites can infect the stomach intestines and cause inflammation and diarrhea.
 Alternatively, the disorders could be chronic conditions due to autoimmune disorders, such as celiac disease or irritable bowel syndrome.
 Some enzyme deficiencies can lead to food intolerance, as seen with the inability to digest lactose or milk proteins.
-The most serious ailments of the GI tract include cancers, with tumors that could start in the oral cavity, esophagus, stomach, liver, pancreas, or colon.
+The most serious ailments of the GI tract include cancer, with tumors that could start in the oral cavity, esophagus, stomach, liver, pancreas, or colon.
 There is a lot of evidence linking the incidence of these cancers with diet and lifestyle.
 Foods that can help are typically plant-based and low in fat and protein.